Cinema Screens Expand, Economic Predictions Shrink, Seeking Alternative Export Markets

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-National Film Improves, Theaters Ready to Expand 2026
+National Cinema Improving, Cinemas Ready to Expand in 2026

-• The manager of the CGV Indonesia cinema network, PT Graha Layar Prima Tbk (BLTZ), at an expose on Thursday (02/10/2025) plans to expand in 2026.
-CGV Indonesia does not specify how many cinemas and screens will be added, but hopes that this expansion will make the company's performance better in the future and prioritize areas outside Java for expansion.
+• The management of the CGV Indonesia cinema network, PT Graha Layar Prima Tbk (BLTZ), at an expose on Thursday (02/10/2025), plans to expand in 2026.
+CGV Indonesia did not specify the number of cinemas and screens to be added, but hopes this expansion will improve the company's performance in the future and prioritize areas outside Java for expansion.

-• BLTZ also pays attention to the food and beverages (F&B) business, which is considered to continue to show a positive trend.
-Usually, with the addition of a movie theater screen, sales of food and beverages will follow.
-According to him, the quality of Indonesian cinema is improving rapidly.
-This can be seen from the number of Indonesian films that air in a week reaching 3-4 films, while in a month there can be more than 15 films.
+• BLTZ is also paying attention to the food and beverages (F&B) business, which is considered to continue to show a positive trend.
+Usually, the addition of cinema screens will definitely be followed by sales of food and drinks.
+According to him, the quality of Indonesian films is increasing rapidly.
+This can be seen from the number of Indonesian films showing in a week reaching 3–4 films, while in a month it can be more than 15 films.

 Read more here.

-Asia Pacific and Indonesia Economic Growth Forecast to Slow Slightly
+Asia Pacific and Indonesian Economic Growth Forecast to Slow Slightly

-• The latest Asian Development Bank (ADB) research released in September 2025 on economic outlook states that the Asia Pacific region's economic growth in 2025 will slow to 4.8% - from the previous prediction in April of 4.9%.
+• The latest Asian Development Bank (ADB) research released in September 2025 on the economic outlook states that economic growth in the Asia Pacific region in 2025 will slow to 4.8% – from the previous prediction in April of 4.9%.
 Indonesia's economic growth in 2025 is also predicted to shrink to 4.9% after previously being predicted at 5.0% in April.
-Therefore, it is necessary to implement fiscal and monetary policies that are adaptive, appropriate, and aligned so that economic performance continues to run, in an effort to exceed these projections.
+Therefore, it is necessary to implement adaptive, appropriate and harmonious fiscal and monetary policies so that economic performance continues to run, as an effort to exceed these projected estimates.

 Read more here.